eaigner/s3/README.md

 #### 2. Get Object Handle

-`Object(path)` returns a new S3 object bound to the configuration it was created from.
+`Object(path)` returns a new S3 object handle bound to the configuration it was created from.

 ```
 obj := conf.Object("path/to/hello.txt")